 I have also learned that this planner is very popular among women who are not going to be my patients.
 This planner has become known as an incredible resource for women who are trying to educate themselves.
 Despite 1/3 of the patients in my practice coming from out of state, not everyone can travel to have me be their surgeon.
 I am glad you found this resource to help gather important information.
-The sections about gathering information and the health risks and comparing your doctor's credentials will be "Dr. Fryer's breast augmentation planner is amazing!
+The sections about gathering information "Dr. Fryer's breast augmentation planner is amazing!
 It explains the entire process from start to finish in detail and it helped me make a confident decision.
 This planner is the most condensed information compiled into one convenient source anywhere on the internet."